-Further to the patterning of vowels, there must be two long vowels in the second part of the line, and there is a constraint on syllable-final consonants and the types of consonants that may occur between the two short vowel syllables when any position of the type $\underline{\cup \cup}$ (other than the first) is rendered by two syllables.5
+Further to the patterning of vowels, there must be two long vowels in the second part of the line and there is a constraint on syllable final consonants and the types of consonants which may occur between the two short vowel syllables when any position of the type $\underline{\cup}\underline{\cup}$ (other than the first) is rendered by two syllables.5

-All Somali poetry is also alliterative.
-That is, in each poem, each line or half-line, according to the genre, contains a word beginning with the alliterative sound.
-Such words must be ones with some lexical content, that
+All poetry is also alliterative.
+That is, in each poem, each line or half-line, according to the genre, contains a word which begins with the alliterative sound.
+Such words must have some lexical content, i.e. nouns, adjectives, adverbs or verbs.
+There are some cases where alliteration may be changed or in which it is not used at all, but these are not often found and do not affect the arguments made here.

-4 The term "poetry" here is being used without further discussion.
-Suffice it to say that there are linguistic and extra-linguistic features of utterances that disassociate such utterances from general discourse and that, having been disassociated, can be named as gabay, heesta kebedda, and so on.
+4 The term poetry here is being used without further discussion.
+Suffice it to say that there are linguistic and extra-linguistic features of utterances which dissociate such utterances from general discourse and which, having been dissociated, can be named as gabay, heesta kebedda and so on.
 The term poetry in English has no precise analogy in Somali, but I feel that its use here does not detract from the arguments I present.